yozehariando/ObsF-Demo/src/index.md

 /**
  * Handle job completion: Fetch user projection, fetch N=100 similar sequences,
- * ensure reference cache is loaded, find coordinates for similar sequences,
+ * directly use coordinates from the /similar endpoint response, prepare data subsets,
- * prepare data subsets, and update all visualizations.
+ * and update all visualizations.
  * @param {string} jobId - The completed job ID
- * @param {Object} jobData - The job data from the API */ async function handleJobCompletion(jobId, jobData) {
+ * @param {Object} jobData - The job data from the API (e.g., from checkJobStatus) */ async function handleJobCompletion(jobId, jobData) {
-  console.log(`🚀 Phase 3: handleJobCompletion started for job ${jobId}`);
+  console.log(`🚀 Phase 3: handleJobCompletion started for job ${jobId} (Using direct coords from /similar)`);
   let userSequence = null; // Define userSequence here to be accessible in finally block

   // --- Ensure API Key is available ---